nuejs/nue/packages/nuejs/README.md

 The most notable thing is the `<script>` tag, which is now nested _inside_ the component.
 This is the place for your ES6 class variables and methods.

 ES6 classes make your code look amazingly compact and clean.
-You can add variables, methods, [getters][getters], [setters][setters], and `async` methods with the cute and short syntax.
+You can add variables, methods, [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set), and `async` methods with the cute and short syntax.
 There are no hooks, effects, props, portals, watchers, provides, injects, suspension, or other unusual abstractions on your way.
 Learn the basics of HTML, CSS, and JavaScript and you are good to go.

 Learn the reasoning behind HTML- and class based syntax from our Blog article: [rethinking reactivity](https://nuejs.org/blog/rethinking-reactivity/)